 A portfolio, in addition to a transcript, can be used to help you share your child’s activities, work experiences, volunteer efforts, and achievements.
-Simple portfolios can be just as effective, and possibly more effective, than complex portfolios with an overabundance of information.
+Simple portfolios can be just as effective.
+They might be more effective than complex portfolios with an overabundance of information.
 Put as much as you want into your child’s portfolio, but don’t feel like you have to put everything your child ever did in there.

-The third option, the G.E.D., is a good, quick means of closing out your child’s high school career.
+The “General Education Diploma” G.E.D., is a good, quick means of closing out your child’s high school career if your child can pass the tests.
 If your child is 16 or older, and not attending high school, he may take the G.E.D.
-When your child has completed his high school studies, indicate that all necessary work has been completed on the G.E.D. form.
+When your child has completed his high school studies, you can indicate that all necessary work has been completed on the G.E.D. form.
 When your child takes the G.E.D. and passes, he will have fulfilled the requirement of having a high school diploma or the G.E.D. for college entrance purposes.

 Additionally, you may have to deal with other learning issues.
 When children hit their teens, particularly children who have struggled with learning for years, they may become more reluctant to engage in school work.
 Your child may not even be interested in college by time he reaches high school.
 If your child is becoming an increasingly reluctant learner, you may want to consider a program to help him see better results with less effort.